-- 1. Access the User Menu. - 2.
+- 1. With the system disarmed, access the User Menu. - 2.
 Press COMMAND until SYSTEM TEST? displays. - 3.
-The keypad displays SYSTEM PANICS.
-Select SYSTEM. - 3.
-The System Test begins automatically and the keypad displays the following messages in this order: - 1) BELL SOUNDING during a two second bell test - KEYPAD SOUNDING all keypads assigned to the same area sound their burglary alarm tone for two (2) seconds during the keypad sounder test - BATTERY OKAY or BATTERY TRBL to indicate the battery condition - 4) TRANSMIT TEST NO: 1 during the transmit test - 5) TRANSMIT OKAY or TRANSMIT FAILED to show the results of the transmit test - 6) TEST END to indicate the System Test is complete. - You can press the Back Arrow key to end the transmit test. - The transmit test does not occur on local systems.
+The keypad displays SYSTEM ZONES.
+Select SYSTEM. - 4.
+The System Test begins automatically and the keypad displays the following messages in this order: - 1) BELL SOUNDING during a two second bell test - KEYPAD SOUNDING all keypads assigned to the same area sound their burglary alarm tone for two (2) seconds during the keypad sounder test - BATTERY OKAY or BATTERY TRBL to indicate the battery condition - 4) TRANSMIT TEST NO: 1 during the transmit test - 5) TRANSMIT OKAY or TRANSMIT FAILED to show the results of the transmit test - 6) TEST END to indicate the System Test is complete. - 7) You can press the Back Arrow key to end the transmit test. - The transmit test does not occur on local systems.

-Using the Panic Zone Test (XR500N/E Only)
+Using the Panic Zone Test (XR550N/XR550E only)

 - 1. Access the User Menu. - 2.
-Press COMMAND until SYSTEM TEST? displays. - 3.
-Press any Select key.
-The keypad displays SYSTEM PANICS. - 4.
-Select PANICS. - The Panic Zone Test begins automatically and the keypad displays TRIPS: END.
+Press COMMAND until SYSTEM TEST? displays. - Press any Select key.
+The keypad displays SYSTEM ZONES.
+Select ZONES. - 4.
+The keypad displays BURG PANICS.
+Select PANICS. - 5.
+The Panic Zone Test begins automatically and the keypad displays TRIPS: END.